nuclio/nuclio/README.md

 #### SDK

-The nuclio SDK is used by function developers to write, test, and submit their code, without the need for the entire nuclio source tree.
+The Nuclio SDK is used by function developers to write, test, and submit their code, without the need for the entire Nuclio source tree.

 ## Function examples